10.8 Current debates and reforms

 Ireland’s National Youth Strategy and National Policy Framework for Children and Young People both ended in 2020.
 Both documents recognised benefits of youth work.
 The government has announced its intention to publish a new youth strategy and new framework.
 The strategy is reported to include mechanisms for the voice and views of young people to be part of decision-making at community, county and national levels.
 It is also expected to include a 2- to 3-year Action Plan.
 Currently timelines for publishing these documents are not available.

-A lack of reliable broadband has been criticised for limiting digital youth work.
+A lack of reliable broadband in Ireland has been referenced for limiting digital youth work.
 This issue had previously been raised, for example in NYCI’s 2019 research into Youth Work in Rural Ireland identified a lack of quality broadband infrastructure in some rural areas as a significant limitation to digital youth work.
 This problem has been further highlighted during the Covid-19 pandemic.
 NYCI’s Review of the Youth Work Sector Response to the COVID-19 Pandemic identified broadband access and connectivity as particularly effecting rural youths and young Travellers.

 This issue was expected to be addressed by the National Broadband Plan.
 However, there has criticism of gaps in the scheme and it’s roll out by the Oireachtas (Irish legislature) Committee on Transport and Communications Networks.